Justin Shaibu

-Justin Kwabena Shaibu (born 28 October 1997) is a Danish professional footballer who plays as a forward for Danish 3rd Division club BK Frem.
+Justin Kwabena Shaibu (born 28 October 1997) is a Danish professional footballer who plays as a forward for Danish 2nd Division club Næstved.

 Shaibu began his senior career at HB Køge and transferred to English club Brentford in 2016.
 After spending four years on the fringes and away on loan, he returned to Denmark and began a nomadic career with a succession of lower league clubs.
 Shaibu was capped by Denmark at youth level.

 Club career

 HB Køge

 A forward, Shaibu began his career at Vallensbæk IF, before joining the academy at Danish 1st Division club HB Køge at the age of 14.
 He won his maiden call into the first team squad for a league match versus Horsens on 31 August 2014 and went on to make 9 appearances during the 2014–15 season.
 Shaibu won the club's Talent of the Year award for the 2014 calendar year.
 Shaibu played predominantly for the U19 team during 2015–16 and in a season disrupted by injuries he still managed 12 first team appearances and was rewarded with a new three-year contract midway through the campaign.
 He departed the Herfølge Stadion in July 2016, having made 23 appearances in two seasons.